-As for both Japanese Yen TIBOR and Euroyen TIBOR, there is no case where the "expert judgement (the below IV)" was used to calculate and determine submission rates during the period between the implementation of the First Phase of JBA TIBOR reform on July 24, 2017 and the date as of the self-assessment.
-Submission rates have been calculated and determined based on various data including actual transaction data in the underling market and other relevant data (see Appendix for details of the waterfall methodology).
+As for JBA TIBOR, there is no case where the "expert judgement (the below IV)" was used to calculate and determine submission rates during the period between the implementation of the First Phase of JBA TIBOR reform on July 24, 2017 and the date as of the self-assessment.
+Submission rates have been calculated and determined based on various data including actual transaction data in the underling market and other relevant data (see Appendix 1 for details of the waterfall methodology).